This post may contain eBay affiliate links. Please read our disclosure policy.

 Box toppers will once again continue the tradition in hobby boxes.
-These box toppers can be found in 1:2 hobby boxes of Heritage and feature 50 players with oversized cards that are limited to 1,000 copies a piece.
+These box toppers can be found in 1:2 hobby boxes of Heritage and feature 50 players with oversized cards limited to 1,000 copies a piece.
 Box top design is based off of the original Topps 1972 posters.
-There is also hard signed box toppers (#/25) to be found.
+Hard-signed box toppers (#/25) are also to be found.

-The one hit that you get per box are some of the most desirable of the year.
+The one hit you get per box are some of the most desirable of the year.
 A familiar set returns in the Real One Autograph line.
 This line is notorious for on-card autos of current and former players.
-In addition, there are other auto sets including, Real One Special Edition, which are hand-numbered to 72 and signed in red ink, hand-numbered Real One Dual Autographs (#/25 or less) and Real One Triple Autographs (#/5) cards.
+In addition, there are other auto sets, including Real One Special Edition, hand-numbered to 72 and signed in red ink, hand-numbered Real One Dual Autographs (#/25 or less) and Real One Triple Autographs (#/5) cards.
 Finally, the tough autos in this set are one-of-one 1972 Baseball Cut Signatures and 1972 Celebrity Cut Signatures.

 What to expect in a hobby box: